borntofrappe/borntofrappe/README.md

 The idea is to pre-populate the fields to file an issue as a bug with the given status code and error message.

+### Playground

+I'm exploring the design of several parts of the website in [a separate repository](https://github.com/borntofrappe/playground).
+The components, the illustrations created in this playground are incorporated with a few Svelte specificity, and making sure to add the fallback to the custom properties.

+Here's a non-exhaustive list of notable differences:

+- the styles for the alternative color scheme rely on the `:global()` syntax, essential to consider the parent selector

+- the components are able to use more general CSS selectors instead of dedicated classes, knowing that styles are scoped to each `.svelte` file

 ##

 </details>